 Per 49 CFR Part 625, a performance measure means an expression based on a quantifiable indicator of performance or condition that is used to establish targets and to assess progress toward meeting the established targets.
 To determine where to prioritize investments, Sun Metro needs to establish performance targets for each asset class to attempt to achieve as a percentage of SoGR.
 The targets listed below are the ideal situation for Sun Metro's asset inventory.
 For rolling stock, performance targets are set by the ULB, mileage, and condition ratings.
 For equipment, performance targets are set by the condition ratings.
-For facilities, performance targets are set by the condition ratings.
-For facilities, performance targets are set by the condition ratings.
 For infrastructure, performance targets are set by the track availability and functionality.